ElMassimo/oj_serializers/README.md

 Always benchmark to make sure it's worth it, and use caching only for time-consuming or deeply nested structures with unpredictable query patterns.

-### Writing directly to JSON
+### Writing to JSON

-In some corner cases it might be faster to serialize using a `Oj::StringWriter`.
+In some corner cases it might be faster to serialize using a `Oj::StringWriter`, which you can access by using `one_as_json` and `many_as_json`.

-You can toggle this mode at a serializer level by using `default_format :json`, or configure it globally from your base serializer.
+Alternatively, you can toggle this mode at a serializer level by using `default_format :json`, or configure it globally from your base serializer:

 ```ruby
 class BaseSerializer < Oj::Serializer